WordPress is one of the best CMS's on the market today!

-Poor website loading time can be a result of a number of things like heavy media files, unoptimised browsers, unreliable web host etc. By doing an audit of your website’s speed, you are able to find & fix these issues, resulting in improve user experience and increase in traffic and sales.
+Poor website loading time can be a result of a number of things like heavy media files, unoptimised browsers, unreliable web host etc. By doing an audit of your website's speed, you are able to find & fix these issues, resulting in improved user experience and increase in traffic and sales.

 How to analyse your website's Page Speed?

 PageSpeed Insights and Pingdom Tool are two of the best free tools that'll help you analyse your page speed performance as well as provide you insights on issues that needs to be fixed.